 Types of Trains In Italy

-Start by getting to know the various types of trains in Italy.
+Begin by familiarizing yourself with the various types of trains in Italy.

 Alta Velocità (AV)

-Translating to “high speed,” the alta veloticità (“al-tah, veh-loh-chee-tah”) trains travel up to 300 km/hour and connects the major cities.
-The high-speed trains run by Trenitalia are known as (Le Frecce) while all Italo trains are high-speed.
+Translating to “high speed,” the Alta Velocità (“al-tah, veh-loh-chee-tah”) trains travel up to 300 km/h and connect the major cities.
+The high-speed trains run by Trenitalia are known as (Le Frecce), while all Italo trains are high-speed.

 Intercity (IC)